Daniel Johns: Health

+Animal rights

-Johns is also known for his animal rights support, having revealed that he is a vegan in 1998, although it was stated that he is a pescetarian in 2009.
-The Neon Ballroom song "Spawn Again" features Johns' views on animal liberation, but he stated in a subsequent interview: "I'm not telling people how to eat or how to change their lives, I just wanted to express my opinion in a song and it's something, as I said, I feel very strongly about so that's just how I express myself through music."
+Johns is known for his animal rights support, having revealed that he was a vegan in 1998, although it was stated that he was a pescetarian in 2009.
+The Neon Ballroom song "Spawn Again" features Johns' views on animal liberation.

+Relationships

 In 1999, Johns met Australian actress, singer, and model Natalie Imbruglia backstage at a Silverchair concert in London.
 They started dating after meeting again at the ARIA awards after-party at the Gazebo Hotel in Sydney in October of the same year.
-After years of an on-and-off relationship, Johns announced his engagement to long-time girlfriend Imbruglia shortly before Christmas 2002, and they married on New Year's Eve 2003.
+After years of an on-and-off relationship, Johns announced their engagement shortly before Christmas 2002, and they married on New Year's Eve 2003.
 Johns wrote the song "Satisfied" for Imbruglia's 2005 album Counting Down the Days, which he also produced, and co-wrote the song "Want" from Imbruglia's 2009 album Come to Life.
 Imbruglia wrote her 2005 single "Counting Down the Days" about their long-distance relationship, as Imbruglia was based in London and Johns in Newcastle.
 On 4 January 2008, they announced that they were divorcing, stating, "We have simply grown apart through not being able to spend enough time together."

-In July 2008, The Daily Telegraph announced Johns was dating Australian model Louise Van der Vorst.
+In 2008, Johns was dating Australian model Louise Van der Vorst.
 In 2009, the couple moved from Australia to New York City so that Van der Vorst could expand her modelling career.
 By July 2011, the couple were living together in Newcastle, Australia.
-In April 2012, it was reported that Johns had initiated the dissolution of the relationship in February 2012.
-As of early 2013, Johns was dating fashion designer Estelita Huijer, with whom he was photographed in Crown Street in Sydney.
+They split in 2012.

 Johns commenced a relationship with former model Michelle Leslie in October 2016.
+They broke up in 2019.